-If during the time you are caring for an animal in your home, someone you know becomes interested in adopting the animal you should speak with the foster care coordinator.
+If during the time you are caring for an animal in your home, someone you know becomes interested in adopting the animal you should speak with the Lifesaving Programs Coordinator.
 All adoptions are through Humane Pennsylvania and all shelter policies and fees apply.
 They would need to have an adoption application approved at the shelter.
 Then, once the animal is ready to be released from foster care, they may then go through the adoption process.

 IMPORTANT QUESTIONS TO ASK YOURSELF BEFORE YOU FOSTER

 - Are you able to separate the foster animals from your own pets?

 Foster animals must remain isolated from your resident pets.
 Can you keep them in an enclosed area away from your animals?
 An area without carpet, such as a spare bathroom, laundry room, etc, tends to be ideal.

 - Are you aware that there is a great deal of clean-up and even possible damage to your home when you have a foster animal?